 - Pliers (optional).

-- Valve stem removal tool, or small size needle-nose pliers.
+- Valve stem removal tool or small-size needle-nose pliers.

 - Air compressor with a tire inflator.